bsfarnsworth/url-shortener/Wee.md

   }
 ```

-* On error, if short URL never issued
+- On error, if short URL never issued:

 ```
   StatusNotFound, 404